isomerpages/moe-oasispri/_our-pride/Staff Achievements/Achievements 2024.md

 description: ""
 third_nav_title: Staff Achievements
 ---
+<h4><strong>The 28<sup>th</sup> Global Chinese Conference on Computer in Education</strong></h4>
+<p></p>
+<p></p>
+<p></p>
+<p>Senior Teacher, Ms. Christine Huang Rui, presented a sharing titled <strong>“Utilize peer assessment and feedback in knowledge forums to enhance the writing skills of high readiness students</strong>”
+at the 28<sup>th</sup> Global Chinese Conference on Computer in Education Conference.&nbsp;</p>
+<p>The Global Chinese Conference on Computers in Education (GCCCE) was founded
+in May 1997 which is an annual event for Chinese and non-Chinese scholars, educators and policy makers to share and exchange the latest research findings in the field of computer education applications.
+The 28th Global Conference on Chinese Computer Education Applications (GCCCE 2024) took place from June 1 to June 5, 2024, at Southwest University, China.
+In response to the advent of the artificial intelligence era and its impact on digital learning environments, the theme of this year's conference is “Reshaping the Future Learning Spaces with Intelligent Learning Environments".</p>
+<p>Ms Huang’s sharing was well-received by the delegates at the conference
+who attended she sharing session.</p>
 <h4><strong>Reimagining Pedagogy International Conference 2024</strong></h4>
 <p>The Redesigning Pedagogy International Conference (RPIC), which took place
 from 28 May to 30 May 2024, is a flagship conference hosted by the National